Sample Developmental Edit: Before And After Examples

 "Other departments managed their deadlines."

-"Other departments aren't rebuilding legacy systems from scratch."
+"Other departments are not rebuilding legacy systems from scratch."

 Tom slid a document across the table.
 "We're implementing a 30-day review period.
-You'll need to demonstrate measurable improvement in project delivery."
+You'll need to show measurable improvement in project delivery."

 "I need to see the original scope document," she said.